At our clinic in Brisbane, we use lasers to treat a wide range of skin conditions.

 With CO2 treatments, there are 3 steps to the procedure:

-The preparation.
 This is where topical & local anaesthetic is applied as well as some light sedation.

-The treatment.
 The treatment itself takes between 30 and 90 mints depending upon the complexity and intensity of the procedure.

-The aftercare.
 Immediately post treatment, there is a 30min aftercare process including ointments and creams, very specific written after care instructions and explanation of medications to be taken after the procedure.
 We usually see you one day, one week and one month after the procedure to ensure a nice smooth transition with your healing phase.